-There's a special magic to camping.
-There's the wide-open night sky, the self-sufficiency of roasting food over a fire and the way that time seems to pass a little slower without the urgency of your usual routine.
-For kids, that magic is magnified.
-The whole world can open up, and one of the things that families most look forward to during a weekend of roughing it is gathering around the fire to tell spooky tales.
+Isn’t there a special magic that comes with camping?
+Sleeping under the wide-open night sky, cooking your own food over a fire, and the way that time seems to pass a little slower sans the usual frenetic routine.
+And for kids, that magic just seems to be magnified.
+One of the things many of us parents most look forward to during a weekend of roughing it with the kids?
+Why, scaring them, of course.
+Just a little bit!
+Because nothing says “camping” quite like gathering around the fire to tell a few spooky tales.
+But nobody wants to give a kid nightmares, so how do you settle on the stories that are just scary enough?

-Of course, if your kids aren't quite ready for creepy urban legends about hitchhikers and murderclowns, it can be tough to decide what yarn to spin.
-We've gathered 13 stories that are delightfully spooky but end with a twist.
-These ghost stories have just the right element of fright with none of the nightmares or fright-induced sleeping bag accidents.
+If your kids aren’t quite ready for creepy urban legends about hitchhikers and murderclowns (I mean, I don’t think many of us adults are ready for that either), it can be tough to decide which yarns are safe to spin.
+That’s why we’ve gathered 13 campfire stories for kids that are delightfully spooky but end with a twist.
+These ghost stories have just the right bite of fright — with none of the nightmares or fright-induced sleeping bag-wetting accidents.
+Eesh.

 For the itty-bitty campers in your midst, even a story that starts out scary and twists into a funny ending can be a little too much for them.
 Mélanie Watts’ Scaredy Squirrel books are a favorite among kids, and Scaredy Squirrel Goes Camping will teach them that even in the great outdoors, there’s nothing terrifying about camping with family or friends.